A thrill and a delight to have you back with us here at the Limbaugh Institute for Advanced Conservative Studies.

 He doesn't have any elected conservative leadership.

-So believe me, this is this is about trying to get as many people as possible to think that Reagan conservatism is finished, that it's nothing more than an extreme anti-American, mean spirited way of looking at things.
+So believe me, this is about trying to get as many people as possible to think that Reagan conservatism is finished, that it's nothing more than an extreme, anti-American, mean-spirited way of looking at things.

-The co-host, Howard Kurtz, is uh talking with David Korn of The Nation magazine.
+The co-host, Howard Kurtz, is talking with David Korn of The Nation magazine.

-Was it a tactical error for Obama in a meeting with Russian leaders to say, you know, you can't listen to Rush Limbaugh and get things done.
+Was it a tactical error for Obama in a meeting with congressional leaders to say, you know, you can't listen to Rush Limbaugh and get things done?

-In other words, he's appealing to bipartisan spirit, and he's saying he's painting Limbaugh as being kind of the leader of the hardcore hard-edged conservative.
+In other words, he's appealing to a bipartisan spirit, and he's saying he's painting Limbaugh as being kind of the leader of the hardcore, hard-edged conservatives.

-Well, I think I think Limbaugh took that crown and you know and showed it.
+Well, I think Limbaugh took that crown and showed it.

-Now, this this takes me to something else interesting, by the way.
+Now, this takes me to something else interesting, by the way.

-This you heard Mr. Corn here say that uh quoting an IHI I hope he's gonna fail.
+You heard Mr. Korn here say that, quoting an I hope he's going to fail.

-You gotta believe 70% of the public now want Obama to succeed.
+You got to believe 70% of the public now want Obama to succeed.

 I don't necessarily doubt that, but what do they mean?